Siemingfong/Microstrategy-plot-and-regression/README.md

 # Microstrategy-plot-and-regression
-Using yfiance and python  to draw microstrategy stock price
+Using yfiance and python to draw microstrategy, nasdaq, s&P500, BTC price and regression